 In people under 40, the risk of severe illness from coronavirus is lower, so the potential risk of blood clots may outweigh the benefit of the vaccine.
 However, in people who are at higher risk of severe illness from coronavirus, the risk of coronavirus far outweighs the potential risk of a blood clot.

 If you're under 40 and have already had your first Oxford dose you should have still have your second dose of the Oxford vaccine - the benefits of vaccination strongly outweigh the risk of potential blood clots.
 It's important to remember that the risk of blood clots after vaccination is incredibly rare.
-Blood clots have only been reported after the first dose of the vaccine - clots have not been seen after taking a second Oxford vaccine dose.

 This is an emerging area of research, and we will continue updating our information as more details come to light.